 A person who does well at setting their own agenda- you excel because it’s important to you, and you don’t need a lot of external pressure to perform

-Demonstrated ability to work with individuals from diverse backgrounds with unique skillsets.
+Ability to work with individuals from diverse backgrounds with unique skillsets

-Track record of success taking initiative and working with others.
+Track record of successfully taking initiative and working with others

 A desire to be part of a program making an impact on good governance